arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 ## Get all the children of a category or a sub-category

-Getting all the children of a category or a sub-category will be heavily used to drive the "Browse and Explore" page, where users would want to drill down and explore the kind of topics Udemy is covering.
-SQL Query for this has to support pagination and will be required to output all children for a given parent.
+Getting all the children of a category or a sub-category will be heavily used to drive the "Browse and Explore" page, where users would want to drill down and explore the kind of topics Udemy covers.
+SQL Query for this has to support pagination and will be required to output all children for a given parent, in order of `score` such that more popular children are returned first.

 ```sql
 SELECT * FROM topics WHERE parent_id = 123 ORDER BY score DESC;
 ```

 The SQL query above fetches all the child topics of a given parent topic with `id` = `123`.
-The child-topics have to be ordered by `score` because we would want the most popular topic to be returned first.
-For this query to be efficient we create a [composite index](https://en.wikipedia.org/wiki/Composite_index_(database)) on `(parent_id, score)`.
+Since we are ordering by `score`, for this query to be efficient we create a [composite index](https://en.wikipedia.org/wiki/Composite_index_(database)) on `(parent_id, score)`.

 ## Get category hierarchy